Sleeps 6 in three bedrooms

 Need space for ten people?

-Why not hire all three cottages?
+Why not hire all three cottages at Llanfoist Wharf?
 Dry Dock Cottage and Incline Cottage sleep two people each, and they offer privacy when members of your party need their own space.
 But it's possible for everyone to eat together, as ten people can fit around the dining table in Wharfinger's Cottage.